-10.2 Counseling Services

-A. The State will provide counseling services for Unit 7 permanent employees and their dependents.
+10.2 Counseling Services A. The State will provide counseling services for Unit 7 permanent employees and their dependents.
 Counseling sessions shall be confidential.
 B. Counseling services shall be provided by an independent contractor.

-10.3 Rural Subsidy Program

-A. Effective January 1, 2000, the State shall establish a rural subsidy program for Bargaining Unit 7 members, which may be administered in conjunction with a similar program for State employees in other bargaining units, for excluded employees, and for annuitants.
+10.3 Rural Health Care Equity Program A. Effective January 1, 2001, the State shall continue the Rural Health Care Equity Program for Bargaining Unit 7 members, which may be administered in conjunction with a similar program for State employees, and for annuitants.
 DPA shall administer any fund involving Bargaining Unit 7 members.
 The program shall operate in the following fashion: